Experts advise against jade egg to strengthen pelvic muscles

 - Gynecologists warn that the rocks could actually be harmful

-First, Gwyneth Paltrow raved about vagina steaming; now her lifestyle website, Goop, wants you to stick a $66 rock up your hoo-ha.
+First, Gwyneth Paltrow raved about vagina steaming; now her lifestyle website, Goop, wants you to stick a $66 rock in your vagina.

 Earlier this month, Goop posted a story called "Better Sex: Jade Eggs for Your Yoni," which claims that these eggs -- supposedly an ancient "guarded secret of Chinese royalty" used by queens and concubines -- harness the "power to cleanse and clear" making them "ideal for detox, too."